Anatole Nikolaievich Demidoff, 1st Principe di San Donato1

 F, #112402, b. circa 1676, d.
 27 March 1742

-Lucy Jolliffe was born circa 1676.1 She was the daughter of William Jolliffe and Mary Hastings.1 A settlement for the marriage between her and William Vane, 1st Viscount Vane was made on 15 November 1703.1 She died on 27 March 1742.1 She was buried on 5 April 1742 at Shipbourne, Tonbridge, Kent, England.1 Her will was probated in April 1742.1
+Lucy Jolliffe was born circa 1676.1 She was the daughter of Sir William Jolliffe and Lady Mary Hastings.1 A settlement for the marriage between her and William Vane, 1st Viscount Vane was made on 15 November 1703.1 She died on 27 March 1742.1 She was buried on 5 April 1742 at Shipbourne, Tonbridge, Kent, EnglandG.1 Her will was proven (by probate) in April 1742.1

-From 15 November 1703, her married name became Vane.1 As a result of her marriage, Lucy Jolliffe was styled as Viscountess Vane on 13 September 1720.
+From 15 November 1703, her married name became Vane.1 After her marriage, Lucy Jolliffe was styled as Viscountess Vane on 13 September 1720.

 Children of Lucy Jolliffe and William Vane, 1st Viscount Vane